How to make a PDF accessible

 Even if you set up links correctly in your original authoring software, sometimes you have to re-create the links in Adobe Acrobat Pro DC.
 All links have to have a Link OBJR tag associated with it in order to pass compliance and to work correctly as a clickable link.
 You may have to search for the tag and reorder the tags for the link to function correctly.

-Alternative text can be tricky if you have not studied up on a highly specialized subject.
-Knowing the correct jargon and terminology is a big part of alternative text.
+Alternative text can be tricky if you have not studied a highly specialized subject.
+Knowing the correct jargon and terminology is an important part of alternative text.